 If you're earning your online degree while working, ask your employer to pay for a part of your tuition.
 Many members of the military earn college degrees online as a benefit of their service, and recently, the U.S. Department of Defense expanded the benefit to include spouses, paying up to $6,000 for post-secondary education including distance learning.

 Finally, look for other ways to finance your online degree.
 The College Board's Web site has a database of more than 2,300 sources of college funding, totaling nearly $3 billion in available aid.

-Keep the online experience going and explore the related links on the next page.
+Keep the online experience going and explore the related links below.

 - Balderrama, Anthony.
 "Success Stories: I Got an Online Degree."
 CareerBuilder.com.(Jan.
 2, 2010)http://www.careerbuilder.com/Article/CB-1359-Getting-Ahead-Success-Stories-I-Got-an-Online-Degree/?pf=true.